-The time allocated for PMBs is given in Standing Order No.14 (9) which governs the arrangement and timing of public and private business:
+The time allocated for PMBs in the Commons is provided by SO No.14 (9) which governs the arrangement and timing of public and private business:

-The briefing on Ballot Bills in the Commons since 1997 lists the results of the Commons Members Bills Ballot and their subsequent progress.
-See the Ballot Bills FAQ webpage for the results of the 2016-17 ballot.
+The list of Ballot Bills in the Commons since 1997 notes the results of the Commons Members Bills Ballot and their subsequent progress.